 All forms of OCD are a huge source of distress, shame, and pain for its sufferers.
 POCD (Pedophile OCD) could be one of the most debilitating and shameful for the sufferer.
 This type of OCD involves groundless fear of being a pedophile — one does not want to harm or molest children but is plagued with constant intrusive thoughts.
 The great contradiction of OCD is that it creates the most appalling obsessions about the people or things a person fears or cares about the most.

 Depression and suicidal thoughts are common among people with POCD.
 These sufferers would rather harm themselves than harm a child.
 It's the form of OCD no one talks about.
 The sensitive issues surrounding the disorder prompt sufferers to hide their condition and focus on compulsions to prevent the thoughts.
 In reality, people with POCD are among those you could trust most with a child.
-Dr. Hank Srednicki is very familiar with these types of intrusive thoughts and has helped many people recover.
+Dr. Henry Srednicki provides a safe, judgment-free environment where POCD sufferers can finally talk about their fears and begin to heal.

 Just like other less-recognized forms of OCD, Pedophile OCD is often misdiagnosed.
 In a recent study conducted on members of the American Psychological Association (APA), the sexual obsession vignette was misidentified by 42.9% of participants — a third of them classified it as pedophilia.
 Other forms of OCD have comparatively lower misdiagnosis rates: 28.8% for religious obsessions and 15.8% for contamination obsessions.